 Cash is represented by deposits held at call with banks.
 Any bank overdrafts are shown within borrowings.
-Net debt is comprised of loans advanced to the Partnership, the derivative used to manage the interest rate paid on the loans, cash and unamortised loan arrangement fees.
+Net debt is comprised of loans advanced to the Partnership and cash.

 Allocation of profits and drawings

 The net profits of the Partnership incurred in each period are divided between the partners in the following proportions: